 Eric, a lively Staffie, had a pericardial effusion (fluid accumulation around his heart within the confines of his pericardial sac).

-We removed a large part of the pericardium through an open chest surgery (thoracotomy), to take the tamponade (“squeeze”) off the heart.
+We removed a large part of the pericardium through an open chest surgery (thoracotomy) at our Burton-Upon-Trent practice to take the tamponade (“squeeze”) off the heart.

-Eric recovered very well from the surgery, but remained under our care for a few days while the chest drain was used to clear decreasing volumes of fluid from the chest, and while the ascites gradually reduced.
-Eric’s weight dropped from 18kg to around 16kg as the substantial volumes of fluid ebbed away, despite the fact that he was eating like a horse!
+Eric recovered very well from the surgery with us at West Midlands Referrals but remained under our care for a few days while the chest drain was used to clear decreasing volumes of fluid from the chest and while the ascites gradually reduced.
+Eric’s weight dropped from 18kg to around 16kg as the substantial volumes of fluid ebbed away, even though he was eating like a horse!

 Text from owners: